helenl9098/Dynamic-Diffuse-Global-Illumination-Minecraft/README.md

 ![](/img/charts/fps_num_probes_cave.png)
 ![](/img/charts/fps_num_probes_cornell.png)

-Qualitively, the results really varied as the probe density changes.
+Qualitatively, the results really varied as the probe density changes.
 Looking at the below images, we see that a greater number of probes (Layout 3) doesn't necessarily mean it's more accurate than a scene with less probes (Layout 1).
 Thus, we determined that the specific placement of probes is very important to the overall results.
 However, we can conclude looking at the below images that we are more likely to get more illumination with an increase of probes, but the exact results do vary.
 Note: Layout 2 was not shown because it was the default we tested against.

 | ![](/img/cornell/GI_cornell_layout_1.png) | ![](/img/cornell/GI_cornell_layout_3.PNG) | ![](/img/cornell/GI_cornell_layout_4.PNG) |
 | ------------- | ------------- | ------------- |